 "What size goldendoodles do you breed?"

-We breed mini, medium, and standard size.
+We breed mini, medium, and small standard size.
 You can view the size descriptions HERE.

 "Can I change my preferences for gender, size, or color?"

 Yes, anytime.
 However, since I'll only contact you for our upcoming litters that meet your size preference, you must let me know if you have a change in size preference before the mama you're interested in has been confirmed pregnant.
 Once a pregnancy is confirmed, I go down the waiting list and contact each person with that particular size preference to see who wants to pick or who wants to pass.
 I give each person their pick # during this time, so I must know of any changes in size preferences before, so that you don't miss out on a pick #.

 "What's the difference between a curly coat and a wavy coat?"

 A curly coat genetically has two copies of the curl gene, just like a poodle.
 If you don't like the amount of curl or texture that a purebred poodle has, then a curly coat isn't for you.
 A wavy coat has one copy of the curl gene, so their curls aren't as tight.
 You can see the difference in coats HERE.

 "Do your parent dogs have good temperaments?
 How do you choose your breeding dogs?"